 Kenya’s Expanded Program on Immunization (EPI) is in the Immunization Division, Department of Family Health, Ministry of Public Health and Sanitation (MOPHS).

-Over the period 2006-2014, Kenya’s Gross National Income rose from US$600 to $1,290 per capita, a 115% increase.
+Over the period 2006-2014, Kenya’s Gross National Income rose from US$600 to $1,290 per capita, a 115 percent increase.
 According to the WHO/UNICEF Joint Reporting Form (JRF), the Kenyan government spent $4 on routine immunization per surviving infant in 2006.
 Government contributions fluctuated over the period but remained at $4 per surviving infant in 2014.
-The government share of total routine immunization expenditures rose from 10% to 14% over this period.
+The government share of total routine immunization expenditures rose from 10 percent to 14 percent over this period.
 Since 2010, Kenya has reported inconsistently on JRF financial indicators.
 The data suggest that Kenya has progressed towards country ownership of its immunization program.
-Among SIF countries, Kenya ranked eighteenth in terms of routine immunization spending per surviving infant in 2014.
+Among SIF countries, Kenya ranked 18th in terms of routine immunization spending per surviving infant in 2016.

 In 2010, the Health Sector Services Fund began disbursing funds, including those for immunization, directly to county-level facilities, dispensaries and health centers.
 Provincial and district health management teams provide oversight and district-level accountants report how the funds are used.

 Faced with devolution, federal and county-level EPI authorities met to agree on financing responsibilities between the national and subnational levels in September 2015.

 In 2011, parliament began drafting a bill covering vaccines and vaccination activities.
 In January 2012, the MOPHS began mapping of all immunization-related legislation in Kenya.

 By October 2014, two draft immunization-related bills existed: a vaccine procurement bill, which introduces a vaccine procurement trust fund, and the general health bill, which includes a section on vaccinations.